ihadzic/frc_gazebo_2021/doc/tutorial.md

 Next, you must install Gazebo.
 This tutorial is based on Gazebo 9, so this should be your preferred version.
 Newer versions of Gazebo should work too, but your friendly author has not verified it.
+Some students have reported successful usage with Gazebo 11.

-If you happen to be a ROS user (outside the scope of this tutorial) and have ROS already installed, then you probably have Gazebo 9 installed as well, so you do not need to do anything.
+If you happen to be
+a ROS user (outside the scope of this tutorial) and have ROS already installed, then you probably have Gazebo 9 installed as well, so you do not need to do anything.
 If you are installing Gazebo on a Linux